 What you're getting is something with a long life span, a powerful graphics card already installed (which saves you the trouble), an amazing display that rivals even some of the best gaming monitors, and a machine that will power through any workload with ease.

-Sure, it's a premium price tag, but when you consider how much a premium non-gaming laptop is, is it really that high?
+Sure, it's a premium price tag, but when you consider how much consumer laptops are, is it really that high?

 The choice is yours as always, but we'd say if you're looking for no-compromise portable gaming, you really can't go wrong with a gaming laptop.